Nicolas Jarry

-Nicolás Jarry Fillol (/es/; (Note: In isolation, Jarry is pronounced /es/.) born 11 October 1995) is a Chilean professional tennis player.
+Nicolas Jarry Fillol (/es/; (Note: In isolation, Jarry is pronounced /es/.) born 11 October 1995) is a Chilean professional tennis player.
 He has a career-high ATP singles ranking of world No. 16, achieved on 20 May 2024, and a doubles ranking of No. 40, attained on 18 March 2019.
 He is currently the No. 4 singles player from Chile.

 Jarry has won three ATP Tour titles in singles, at Båstad 2019, Santiago 2023 and Geneva 2023, and also reached a Masters 1000 final at the 2024 Italian Open.
 He has also won two ATP doubles titles.

 Personal life

 Jarry is the grandson of Jaime Fillol, a former ATP player who won seven titles, and the great-nephew of Álvaro Fillol.
 His uncle, Jaime Fillol Jr., also played professionally, and his aunt, Catalina Fillol, is the tournament director of the Chile Open in Santiago, Chile.
 Another uncle, Martín Rodríguez, represented Argentina on the professional tour.
 His cousin, Martín Sáenz, is a track and field athlete who specializes in the 110 metre hurdles.

 In 2020, Jarry married economist Laura Urruticoechea, with whom he has two sons: Juan (b.
 2022) and Santiago (b.
 2023).

 Jarry has experienced respiratory issues throughout his career, including a deviated septum, inflamed turbinates, and allergies, causing him to often wear nasal strips during matches.